Raycx86/SculptorVita/README.md

 ## Note
 This port was made using [Ren'py PS Vita](https://github.com/SonicMastr/renpy-vita) by [Sonic Mastr](https://github.com/SonicMastr).
+The param.sfo is edited with SFO editor (https://archive.org/details/sfoeditor.-7z) to pur parentl control to level 11 (the max)

 ## Description
 This game is an adult fantasy game intended for adults, with lots of sexual content.